 Fibre cement boards are a new material that is showing great promise when used under built-up and modified bitumen membranes.
-The material has a high moisture resistance and a high structural strength, which could provide a solution for building occupants where moisture is a serious concern.
+The material has a high moisture resistance and a high structural strength.
+This could provide a solution for building occupants where moisture is a serious concern.
 It is also very rigid and protects the softer thermal insulation below from damage due to direct impact.

 3. Dens-Deck Cover Board

 Dens-Deck cover boards provide a suitable substrate for most conventional low-sloping roof membranes.
-The material is made of a non-structural glass mat applied over a silicone-treated gypsum core panel, and is a great option if your roof is high-traffic.
+The material is made of a non-structural glass mat.
+Applied over a silicone-treated gypsum core panel, it is a great option if your roof is high-traffic.
 It is one of the most impact and puncture resistant insulation materials offered for insulation on the market today.

 4. Asphaltic Core Board

 Asphaltic core cover boards are fabricated with an asphaltic core that is placed between glass fibre reinforcement.
-This option is extremely moisture resistant, which may make it a good fit for buildings where condensation or positive drainage has been an ongoing concern.
+This option is extremely moisture resistant.
+This may make it a good fit for buildings where condensation or positive drainage has been an ongoing concern.
 It is most often used with two ply modified bitumen roof assemblies.

 5. Mineral Fibre Board